 There are a number of different lubricants used on your HDR1000.
 The following Lubricant Chart shows the proper lubricant and the most common brands and specification which meet the requirements.
-Refer to Section 6.5.
+Refer to Section 6.6.

 The hydraulic filters located on the return side of the hydraulic tank come equipped with restriction indicator gauges.
 The gauge shows the condition of the filter element.
 When the needle reaches the red band (25 psi), the filter is starting to bypass and the element needs to be changed.
 Failure to change the filter element will result in premature wear and/or failure of any or all of the hydraulic components.
 Only check gauge when hydraulic fluid is at operating temperature.
 Cold oil is more dense and will give a false indicator gauge reading.
-Refer to Section 6.5.
+Refer to Section 6.6.

-The body of your Jerr-Dan has been built from high strength aluminum and composite materials or a polypropylene material which has been carefully assembled in our factory.
+The body of your Jerr-Dan has been built from high strength composite materials which has been carefully assembled in our factory.